mehrdadrafiee/AxeAI/README.md

 # HilbertAI
 A ChatGPT-based VS Code extension that uses `gpt3.5-turbo` model under the hood to optimize your code.

-after installing the extension, open any file in your VS Code editor, press `command+shift+p` and then type/select: `Optimize my code`.
+After installing the extension, open any file in your VS Code editor, press `command+shift+p` and then type/select: `Optimize my code`.

 **Enjoy!**